FlorianLehmann/dsl/README.md

+This project uses Python 3.
 This project require pip and pipenv to manage its python dependencies and environment.
 To install pipenv, run (with pip installed) :

 ```shell
 pip install pipenv